Welcome to Milan! Now, where should we grab an aperitivo? If you are in Milan even for just one day, you can’t miss the aperitivo experience.

 MAG Cafe

 MAG is a true symbol of the Navigli neighborhood.
-This hip cafè and bar is a must in Milan.
-Their ever-changing cocktail menu will always keep your palate entertained.
-It’s not just the drinks that will keep you entertained; the food is also excellent.
-Every season, MAG chooses a new theme and completely redesigns the menu.
-In the past it has been a metro map as well as a story book with famous fairy tales.
+This hip café and bar is a must in Milan.
+Their ever-changing cocktail menu always entertains your palate.
+Not only will the drinks keep you interested, but the food is also excellent.
+Every season, MAG chooses a new theme and redesigns the menu.
+In the past, it has been a metro map or a storybook with famous fairy tales.

-This is a cozy bar, better for more intimate aperitivo plans, say with a new date or your best friend.
-Every buzzing cocktail will be served with just a few light snacks.
-If you find yourself with a bit more of an appetite there are more small plates you can order.
-However, that might be your cue to head over one of the Navigli restaurants for a delicious Milanese dining experience.
+This is a cozy bar, better for more intimate aperitivo plans—perhaps with a new date or your best friend.
+Every cocktail comes with a few light snacks.
+If you’re hungrier, you can order more small plates.
+However, that might be your cue to head over to one of the Navigli restaurants for some of the best food in Milan.

 MAG Cafe sports an impressive Amaro collection to bolster your small bites.
 Photo Credit: MAG Cafe